-- (5) This column represents cumulative Company total shareholder return ("TSR").
-TSR is calculated by dividing the sum of the cumulative amount of dividends for each measurement period (2020, 2020-2021 and 2020-2022), assuming dividend reinvestment, and the difference between the Company's share price at the end and the beginning of the measurement period by the Company's share price at the beginning of the measurement period. - (6) This column represents cumulative peer group TSR computed in accordance with Note 5.
+- (5) Total Shareholder Return ("TSR") represents the cumulative return on a fixed investment of \$100 in the Company's common stock, for the period beginning on the last trading day of fiscal year 2019 through the end of the applicable fiscal year, assuming reinvestment of dividends. - (6) This column represents cumulative peer group TSR computed in accordance with Note 5.
 The peer group used for this purpose is Nasdaq Biotechnology Index. - (7) This column represents the amount of net income reflected in the Company's audited financial statements for the applicable fiscal year.